-Proposed Heating Equipment Type ^a Heating Efficiency Table Reference Alternate Compliance Options to Section C403.1.4 1 Air-Cooled Unitary Heat Pumps Table C403.3.2(2) Compliance with C403.1.4, except heat pump rated capacity in accordance with Section C403.1.4 exception 5d is permitted to be sized equal to the supplemental internal resistance heating capacity in Climate Zone 4 or 5^c Compliance with C403.1.4, except electric resistance mixed air preheat is permissible^c 2 Packaged terminal, single- package vertical, and room air-conditioner heat pumps Table C403.3.2(4) 1.
+Proposed Heating Equipment Type ^a Heating Efficiency Table Reference Alternate Compliance Options to Section C403.1.4 1 Air-Cooled Unitary Heat Pumps Table C403.3.2(2) Compliance with C403.1.4, except heat pump rated capacity in accordance with Section C403.1.4 exception 5d is permitted to be sized equal to the supplemental internal resistance heating capacity in Climate Zone 4 or 5° Compliance with C403.1.4, except electric resistance mixed air preheat is permissible° 2 Packaged terminal, single- package vertical, and room air-conditioner heat pumps Table C403.3.2(4) 1.
 Compliance with C403.1.4, except heat pump rated capacity in accordance with Section C403.1.4 Exception 5d is permitted to be sized equal to the supplemental internal resistance heating capacity in Climate Zone 4 or 5 3 Furnaces, duct furnaces, and unit heaters Table C403.3.2(5) 1.
-Efficiency: +10% ^b 4 Gas-fired hot water boilers with fewer than 80% of served coils replaced Table C403.3.2(6) 1.
-Efficiency: +10% ^b 5 Variable refrigerant flow air-to-air and applied heat pumps Table C403.3.2(9) No alternate compliance option 6 DX-DOAS equipment Table C403.3.2(12) and Table C403.3.2(13) 1.
-DX-DOAS is provided with heat recovery if not required by C403.3.5.1.
-7 Water-source heat pumps Table C403.3.2(14) No alternate compliance option a.
-Includes replacement of equipment with a unit that is the same type or higher efficiency and the same or lower capacity, or a replacement of one equipment type with a different equipment type.
+Efficiency: +5% ^b 4 Gas-fired hot water boilers with fewer than 80% of served coils replaced Table C403.3.2(6) 1.
+Efficiency: +5% ^b 5 Variable refrigerant flow air-to-air and applied heat pumps Table C403.3.2(9) No alternate compliance option 6 DX-DOAS equipment Table C403.3.2(12) and Table C403.3.2(13) DX-DOAS is provided with heat recovery if not required by C403.3.5.1.
+7 Water-source heat pumps Table C403.3.2(14) No alternate compliance option

-TABLE C503.4.6 COMPLIANCE OPTIONS FOR MECHANICAL HEATING EQUIPMENT ALTERATIONS b.
-Equipment shall have a capacity-weighted average heating system efficiency that is 10 percent better than that shown in the reference table (1.10 x values in reference table).
+- a.
+Includes replacement of equipment with a unit that is the same type or higher efficiency and the same or lower capacity, or a replacement of one equipment type with a different equipment type. - b.
+Equipment shall have a capacity-weighted average heating system efficiency that is five percent better than that shown in the reference table (1.05 x values in reference table). - c.

-c.
 Option 1 and Option 2 can be combined.

 C503.5 Service water heating equipment.
-All new service water heating systems, equipment, and components of existing systems that are altered or replaced shall comply with Section C404., C408.3, C409.5, and C501.6.
+All new service water heating systems, equipment, and components of existing systems that are altered or replaced shall comply with Section C407 or Sections C404., C408.3, C409.5, and C501.6.
 Additions or alterations shall not be made to an existing service water heating system that will cause the existing system to become out of compliance.
+Where use of heat pump equipment for service water heating is required by this section, it is permissible to utilize the Fossil Fuel Compliance Path in Section C401.3 to attain the credits required for building additions shown in Table C401.3.3.

-Exception: The following equipment is not required to comply with Section C404.2.1:
+Exception: The following equipment is not required to comply with Section C401.3 or Section C404.2.1, as applicable:

-- 1. Replacement of a single electric resistance or fuel-fired service water heating appliance with a unit that is the same type and has the same or higher efficiency and the same or lower capacity, provided there are no other alterations made to the existing service water heating system size or configuration. - 2.
+- 1. Replacement of service water heating appliances with equipment that is the same type and has the same or higher efficiency and the same or lower capacity, provided there are no other alterations made to the existing service water heating system size or configuration. - 2.
 Replacement of any of the following water heater appliances: - 2.1.
 Electric water heaters with an input of 12 kW or less. - 2.2.
 Gas storage water heaters with an input of 75,000 Btu/h or less. - 2.3.
 Gas instantaneous water heaters with an input of 200,000 Btu/h or less and 2 gallons or less of storage. - 3.
 Where it has been determined by the code official that existing building constraints including, but not limited to, available floor space or ceiling height, limitations of the existing structure, or electrical service capacity, make compliance technically infeasible.